 6. Get a Work Permit Before You Enter Canada

-To be a live-in caregiver, you must make an application for an initial live-in caregiver work permit at a visa office outside of Canada.
+To be a live-in caregiver visa, you must make an application for an initial live-in caregiver work permit at a visa office outside of Canada.
 If the application is successful, you will receive a letter of introduction from the Canadian visa office responsible for the area in which you live.
 You will need to present this letter to the Border Services Officer upon arrival in Canada in order to obtain your work permit.

 Fill out the form and one of our account managers will call you to begin your Canadian visa application process.